GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 - Click the "Add Grant Type" button, then select **client_credentials**

-- At the bottom press the "Add" button to finish creating your OpenId client.
+- At the bottom press the "Add" button to finish creating your OpenId client

-### Request an access token to the token endpoint
+### Request an Access Token to the Token Endpoint

 !!!Note
     This section requires basic knowledge of HTTP at programming or scripting (eg. bash) level.